Minimum Flow Decomposition

 Bases: AbstractPathModelDAG

-Class to decompose a flow into a minimum number of weighted paths.
+A class to decompose a network flow if a directed acyclic graph into a minimum number of weighted paths.

 Initialize the Minimum Flow Decomposition model, minimizing the number of paths.